yingshiuan/yingsc/src/content/projects/multi-multi/index.md

 credit: 'Personal Project'
 creditLink: '#'
 tools: [Figma, Adobe XD, Adobe Illustrator, Adobe Photoshop, Adobe After Effects]
-activities: "As a second language learner, I've found that a great way to memorize language is to get my brain into my everyday environment.
-We know the best way to improve a language is to use it.
-I chose Augmented Reality to connect our real world with learning patterns.
-I researched open-source APIs and discussed technical possibilities with my software engineer friend.
-This process helped me expand my perspective on designing applications and reshape my user research plan."
+activities: "I designed an immersive AR-based language learning app, combining UX research, interface design, and technical feasibility studies.
+By exploring object recognition APIs and discussing implementation strategies with engineers, I aligned the design with practical engineering considerations, ensuring the project was both user-friendly and technically feasible solution."
 ---

 <div class="contentSection">

 ## Background

-Our brain stores information in a way that is easy to recall, such as visual images, body memories, or a scenario.
-There have more things that we instantly associate with our memories.
-Hence, that connection makes the information more memorable and easy to recollect.
-In this age, people have increasingly relied on the internet and personal devices for self-directed learning, such as smartphones, tablets, and laptops.
-Duolingo, Mondly, and Busuu have made tremendous in language learning.
-They provide easy-to-understand lessons about foods, people, objects, and conversations that most users are familiar with.
-The learning experiences help users associate them with foreign language words.
-Even though they make the language learning process much easier than it used to be, we still agree that learning a language effectively is all about placing yourself in the environment.
-We recognized this gap and used augmented reality to engage and motivate users to build their knowledge on real-world observations.
-Users can practice and learn languages via an understanding of different cultures and exploration of attractions around the world.
+Learning is most effective when knowledge is tied to real-world experiences.
+Traditional language apps like Duolingo, Mondly, and Busuu simplify vocabulary acquisition but lack immersion in daily contexts.
+Multi-Multi bridges this gap by using **augmented reality (AR)** to connect vocabulary and conversations to real-life environments.
+Users can practice language in context—while exploring cities, visiting attractions, or interacting with everyday objects—enhancing memory retention through experience and context.

 #### Challenge

-How do we engage with the individual learning pattern and help learners to practice everyday phrases?
+How can we engage individual learning patterns and help learners practice everyday phrases naturally?

 #### Solution

-Make connections to learn basic vocabulary from observations and use full sentences in our everyday environment.
+Use AR to label and contextualize real-world objects and scenarios, enabling learners to acquire vocabulary and sentences directly from their environment.

 #### A glimpse at behind the scene